mertvn/vnsorter/README.md

     you'll want to set this as false if you are sorting translations

-"never_ask": true or false
+"autoskip": true or false

-  try to match everything automatically, skip if unsure
+  skip instead of asking user when a perfect match cannot be found automatically
 ### You probably want to leave these on their default settings

   "blacklist": true or false